Blackburn Roc: Operational history

 During April 1939, preparations commenced for the Roc's entry into squadron service; that same month, the fifth production aircraft was delivered to the Central Flying School to assist with personnel familiarisation.
 Later that year, deliveries of the Roc commenced to the Skua-equipped 800 and 803 Naval Air Squadrons, with three or four Rocs supplementing the Skuas.
 When 803 Squadron relocated to RAF Wick in northern Scotland to provide fighter cover for the Royal Naval base at Scapa Flow in the Orkney Islands, the Rocs proved ineffective; they were described by the squadron's commanding officer as a "constant hindrance", who requested that the type be replaced by additional Skuas.

-During the Allied campaign in Norway, a small contingent of Rocs travelled with 800 and 801 Naval Air Squadrons aboard (By this point, 803 Squadron had abandoned its Rocs to become an all-Skua squadron).
+During the Allied campaign in Norway, a small contingent of Rocs travelled with 800 and 801 Naval Air Squadrons in (By this point, 803 Squadron had abandoned its Rocs to become an all-Skua squadron).
 In the Norwegian theatre, they were used to carry out combat air patrols over the fleet, but were regarded as being of little use, showing inadequate performance when intercepting German aircraft.

 Both Skuas and Rocs operated over the English Channel in the summer of 1940 in Operation Dynamo and Operation Aerial, the evacuations of Allied forces from Dunkirk and other French ports.
 What is believed to be the Roc's sole confirmed aerial victory occurred on 28 May 1940, when a patrolling Roc of 806 Naval Air Squadron, flown by pilot Midshipman A. G. Day, alongside two Skuas, intercepted five Junkers Ju 88s which were attacking a convoy off Ostend in Belgium.
 Flying underneath the Junkers while the Skuas attacked from above, Day's Roc destroyed one Ju 88 before returning safely to RAF Detling.
 On 12 June, Rocs and Skuas of 801 Naval Air Squadron strafed and dive-bombed German E-boats in Boulogne harbour, damaging several E-boats.
 On 20 June, Skuas and Rocs were used to bomb gun emplacements at Cap Gris Nez.

 The Roc was relegated to air sea rescue and target-towing duties at various locations.
 The majority of aircraft were dispatched from the production line to second-line squadrons.
 No. 2 Anti-Aircraft Co-operation Unit at Gosport received 16 Rocs to replace its Blackburn Sharks during June 1940.
 The type was commonly deployed for air-sea rescue patrols, searching for the survivors of sunken ships and downed aircraft in the Channel.

 On 26 September 1940, during one such patrol, Pilot Officer D. H. Clarke and his gunner, Sergeant Hunt, engaged a Heinkel He 59 seaplane, also on a rescue mission, which had fired on them first.
 The two aircraft exchanged fire until they reached the coast of France, where the Heinkel escaped in a damaged condition.
 Some Rocs were dispatched to distant locations such as Bermuda.
 However, the last pair of operational aircraft were withdrawn from service during June 1943.
 The last four Rocs stationed at HMS Daedalus in Gosport survived until late 1944, all unairworthy, with their turrets still being used for anti-aircraft defence.